Peter-Vitello/project3/README.md

 - Created original concept and design of website
 - Added game sound and volume control slider
 - Added save and load functionaility that uses localStorage
+- Added a small +1 that shows up everytime the user clicks at the currentmouseposition

 ## What grade would we choice
 We feel that our work is worth a 95%